bnina-ayoub/Autonomous-CUAS-HIL/README.md

 - `early_stage_fp16.trt` — Executes the ECA-backbone and P3 extraction.
 - `deep_stage_fp16.trt` — Executes the deeper PAFPN layers when triggered.

-> **Note:** Pre-compiled `.trt` files are provided in this repository for testing.
-However, TensorRT engines are strictly bound to the GPU architecture they were compiled on.
+TensorRT engines are strictly bound to the GPU architecture they were compiled on.
 If you encounter a hardware mismatch error during execution, you must rebuild the engines locally from the ONNX graphs using the provided export tools:

 ```bash
 # Example rebuild command for local GPU architectures